digital-fabric/papercraft/README.md

 wrapped_greeter.render #=> "<div><h1>hi</h1></div>"
 ```

-The inner component can also be passed as a block, as shown above:
+The inner template can also be passed as a block, as shown above:

 ```ruby
 div_wrap = Papercraft.html { div { emit_yield } }